RohanChacko/CVIT-Summer-School/README.md

 ### TODO
 - [x] Sample app with an interface
 - [x] Camera interaction to capture photos
-- [x] View captured image in the app
+- [x] View captured image in gallery
-- [x] Save photos to private app directory
+- [x] Save photos to specific folder in gallery
+- [x] Allow user to delete, share and edit photos using inbuilt functionalities
-- [ ] Basic image analysis / CV Tasks
+- [ ] Object Detection in scene